Adithya-Siddam/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 ![OUTPUT](aud2.png)

 ### RESULTS:
-Thus, Distance measurement using Ultrasonic sensor is completed using ardunio board and thinkercad software successfully.
+Thus, Distance value is measured in "CM" using ultrasonic sensor.